-Section 51 of the Ordinance and rule 97 of the Rules provide for the registration of a "series of trade marks".
+Section 51 of the Trade Marks Ordinance (Cap.
+559) and rule 97 of the Rules provide for the registration of a "series of trade marks".

 According to section 51(3), a "series of trade marks means a number of trade marks which resemble each other as to their material particulars and differ only as to matters of a non-distinctive character not substantially affecting the identity of the trade mark".
-This definition essentially reflects the old law on series marks (section 26, Cap.
+This definition essentially reflects the repealed Trade Marks Ordinance (Cap.
+43) on series marks (section 26, Cap.
 43).
-Although this definition is a longstanding one, there has been no case law in Hong Kong on what constitutes a series.
+Although this definition is a longstanding one, there has been no case law in the Hong Kong SAR on what constitutes a series.
 We are therefore guided by cases decided under similar provisions in the UK Trade Marks Act 1938 on series marks.